kragen/derctuo/globoflexia.md

   or in printed circuit boards, although if the binder is strongly basic you might need to use alkali-resistant fiberglass;
 - carbon fiber;
+- large flakes of mica;
 - ceramic fiber like those used in refractory blankets and flocking, if resistance to high temperatures is desired (typically these fibers are mixes of mullite, alumina, zirconia, and silica);
 - basalt fiber;
+- webbing like that used in car seatbelts, made from nylon or other fibers;
 - steel window screens;
 - aluminum or fiberglass window screens, if the binder is not strongly basic;